 - Framing a clear and adaptive relationship that is mutually respectful, honest and growth-oriented;

-- Fostering an establishment of a trusting space that enables risk taking;
+- Fostering the establishment of a trusting space that enables risk taking;

 - Challenging one another through honest exchange and active listening;